Table of Contents

 Real-World Analogy: Library tracking book loans.
 Scales efficiently for 32+ cores, but the directory can become a performance bottleneck.

-The MESI protocol classifies cache data using four states:
+The MESI protocol classifies cache data using four specific states.
+Here is how they operate:

 MESI State Transition Example: